You look at your painting and sigh a breath of relief at how it turned out.

 You can use cleaning solutions, like this one from Bissel, to remove different stains on different types of wall and floor surfaces.

-Acrylic paint is easy to remove while it’s wet but becomes difficult to remove when dry.
-The main factor that influences how “easy” it is to remove the paint is the solution you’re using to remove the paint.
+Acrylic paint is easy to remove only while it is still wet but becomes difficult to remove when dry.

 Read more: Is Acrylic Paint Waterproof?